minifinity/minifinity.github.io/content/writing/node-to-joy.md

     * Make it possible to rewire graphs while preserving connectivity, using a more efficient Viger–Latapy method

 At its core, null models help researchers ask better questions about networks – not just *what* it looks like, but *why* it looks that way, and whether that is meaningful or expected.
 By improving how igraph handles degree-constrained null models, I hope to make a small but practical contribution to network science.

+> Much of this work was informed by a paper by one of my mentors, Szabolcs Horvát, and Carl D Modes: *“Connectedness matters: construction and exact random sampling of connected networks.”* (DOI: 10.1088/2632-072X/abced5).

+---

 ## More Thoughts
 I can't recall how or why I became interested in networks and graphs.
 My hypothesis is that it stemmed from the abundance of time I had to traverse Wikipedia rabbit holes during the COVID pandemic.
 Often, I'd start on a page that wasn't exactly what I was looking for – maybe the term was too broad or too narrow, or only tangentially related.
 But unless you were on a page with less than a handful of links, you would eventually find a link to something that felt like it pointed in the right direction, or at least was the closest of the available links to the right direction.